trustd-solutions/jobs/senior-sre.md

 # Senior Site Reliability Engineer (Remote)

+## What we do?
+- We are a DevOps Consulting company.
+Our clients hire us as a permanent outsourced DevOps partner.
+- We specialize in working with Kubernetes and cloud-native projects in the major Cloud providers and our engineers enjoy wearing many technology hats of a small boutique firm without the corporate headaches.
+- If you want to make fast-paced decisions, work in a thriving environment with technologies like EKS/GKE, Terraform, Helm, CI/CD, and learn alongside a group of amazing people...
+Apply now!

 ## Duties
 - [ ] Build and maintain tools for deployment, monitoring, and operations
 - [ ] Troubleshoot and resolve issues in client lower and production environments